dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 The issue is that we store our `level` value on our `Game` struct and the render method of the board is implemented on our `Board` struct.
 We would have to pass in our level in order to print it in that method.
-I don't like passing thigns around like this.
+I don't like passing things around like this.
 You end up drilling function arguments all over the place and quickly lose track plus strictly speaking the board shouldn't be concerned about things outside of its own domain which is the board only.

 So let's create a new method on the `Game` struct that wraps our render method from our `Board`.
 That way we keep everything strictly within their own area and avoid having to pass arguments around.